oscarryz/yz-design-notes/Features/SumTypes.md

 a Token.Int()
 ```

-There are cases when a constructor is not needed but a variant, in this case a variable should be enough and it is usually declared outside of the type
+There are cases when a constructor is not needed,  but a variant is required, in this case a variable should be enough and it is usually declared outside of the type

 ```js
 planets: {